Tips To Unclog The Toilet!

 1) Turn the water off to the toilet before doing anything else.
 The toilet’s water shut off should be right behind the toilet.
 You don’t want to continually flush and add more water to the situation.

 2) Plumber’s secret: Add dish soap and hot water to the bowl.
 How much dish soap?
 About the same amount you use to wash dishes is sufficient.
 Add about a gallon of hot water to the bowl and let it sit a while so the dish soap can do its work.
-Dish soap will break up anything stuck in the pipes that is organic…aka waste, hair, etc. After 30-45 minutes, add another gallon of hot water (slowly, don’t keep filling if the water line isn’t receding).
+Dish soap will break up anything stuck in the pipes that is organic including waste and hair.
+After 30-45 minutes, add another gallon of hot water (slowly, don’t keep filling if the water line isn’t receding).

 4) Snake it out.
 Most people call a plumber at this point, but it’s not always necessary.
 You can either use an auger or even a straightened wire hanger to snake your toilet yourself.
 If you’re not successful, the problem could lie beyond the reach of your auger or wire hanger.
 At this point you may want to call a plumber.